ConvertKit/convertkit-wordpress/ACTIONS-FILTERS.md

 					</tr><tr>
 						<td>&nbsp;</td>
 						<td><a href="#convertkit_is_admin_or_frontend_editor"><code>convertkit_is_admin_or_frontend_editor</code></a></td>
 						<td>Filters whether the current request is a WordPress Administration / Frontend Editor request or not.
-Page Builders can set this to true to allow Page Generator Pro to load its functionality.</td>
+Page Builders can set this to true to allow ConvertKit to load its administration functionality.</td>
 					</tr>
 					</tbody>
 				</table><h3 id="convertkit_admin_gutenberg_add_block_categories">